Tropicana Field: 2010s

 In July 2018, a proposal was unveiled to replace the facility with Ybor Stadium.
-However, later that year at the MLB Winter Owners Meeting, it was announced by Tampa Bay Rays owner Stuart Sternberg that the Ybor stadium plan would not go forward.
+Later that year at the MLB Winter Owners Meeting, though, Tampa Bay Rays owner Stuart Sternberg announced that the Ybor stadium plan would not go forward.
 The current stadium lease between the Rays and the City of St. Petersburg runs through 2027.
 The city granted the Rays until December 31, 2018, to continue negotiations with Hillsborough County officials.
-Although MLB commissioner Rob Manfred has stated his support for "the ballpark effort and [his] desire to be [help] in assisting all parties in finding a way to keep the Rays in the Tampa-St. Petersburg area", he also went on to say that the Rays should "explore a path that is in the best interests of his Club and Major League Baseball".
+Although MLB Commissioner Rob Manfred has stated his support for "the ballpark effort and [his] desire to be [help] in assisting all parties in finding a way to keep the Rays in the Tampa-St. Petersburg area", he also went on to say that the Rays should "explore a path that is in the best interests of his club and Major League Baseball".

 In addition, the relocation announcement sparked a flurry of redevelopment proposals submitted to the City of St. Petersburg.
 There are proposals to eliminate the structure completely, but efforts have been made to include the public in the debate using several community meetings.

 For the 2019 season, Tropicana Field closed its upper decks, as part of efforts and renovations to "create a more intimate, entertaining and appealing experience for our fans".
 This reduced the stadium's capacity to around 25,000–the lowest in the league.
 The team's average attendance in the 2018 season was only just over 14,000.

 2020s

-From December 2020 to April 2021, the stadium hosted the professional wrestling promotion WWE, broadcasting its shows from a behind closed doors set called the WWE ThunderDome.
+From December 2020 to April 2021, the stadium hosted the professional wrestling promotion WWE, broadcasting its shows from a behind-closed-doors set called the WWE ThunderDome.
 Due to the start of the 2021 Tampa Bay Rays season, the promotion relocated to Yuengling Center in Tampa.

-On January 26, 2021, seven different proposals to redevelop the Tropicana Field site were unveiled, both with and without a new stadium.
+On January 26, 2021, seven different proposals to redevelop the Tropicana Field site were unveiled, some with and some without a new stadium.